Ostviertelgang/doko-Discord-Bot/readme.md

 ![Banner picture](https://i.imgur.com/5WsppRT.png)
 This is a frontend for the doko-API Doppelkopf point counting suite in form of a Discord bot.
+Doppelkopf is a german card game, that is played with 4 players in 2 teams.
+The goal is to get as many points as possible over a series of rounds.
+More information about the game can be found [here](https://en.wikipedia.org/wiki/Doppelkopf).

+The doko-suite does not implement the game itself, but is only a tool to keep track of the points of the players over a game (usually 16 rounds), as well as saving all time statistic and visualizing this data.

 You can find the server part [here](https://github.com/Ostviertelgang/doko-API).